 While tree diameter generally indicates age, it also determines the number of individuals and types of epiphytes attached.
-This also corresponds with the observations of [4][10][13] who showed that regardless of the type of epiphyte and where they live at the base of the tree, trunk, branches, or on tall twigs, the abundance and clustering of the number and type of attached epiphytes are generally more often influenced by the age of the host tree.
-[9,10].
-The findings suggest that the causes of differences in the composition and vertical distribution of epiphytes in each tree species or similar trees are extensive, which makes the vertical stratification of epiphytes in a tree difficult to classify, although the presence and distribution of epiphytes are commonly found on branches and twigs, especially on branches and twigs that grow relatively flat or sloping at various heights of the tree crown, and only a few can be found on parts of the tree (branches, limbs, or twigs) that grow perpendicular to the ground.
-The extent of bark exfoliation and branch fragility can lead to differences in mortality rates due to epiphyte fall[8][30] and the nutritional quality of the stem and tip line can affect the growth and fertility of epiphytic orchids (higher nutrient intake can improve growth and fertility[6][31].
+This also corresponds with the observations of ^{[4][10][13]} who showed that regardless of the type of epiphyte and where they live at the base of the tree, trunk, branches, or on tall twigs, the abundance and clustering of the number and type of attached epiphytes are generally more often influenced by the age of the host tree. ^[9,10].
+The findings suggest that the causes of differences in the composition and vertical distribution of epiphytes in each tree species or similar trees are extensive, which makes the vertical stratification of epiphytes are commonly found on branches and twigs, especially on branches and twigs that grow relatively flat or sloping at various heights of the tree crown, and only a few can be found on parts of the tree (branches, limbs, or twigs) that grow perpendicular to the ground.
+The extent of bark exfoliation and branch fragility can lead to differences in mortality rates due to epiphyte fall^{[8][30]} and the nutritional quality of the stem and tip line can affect the growth and fertility^{[6][31]}.